IPS: In-Prompt Process Supervision for Short Video Content Moderation: Experiments and Results

 \subsection{Key Results and Analyses}

-\textbf{Table~\ref{tab:overall_performance}} shows that introducing the \textit{AgentPS} mechanism consistently improves performance across all three datasets evaluated in our experiments.
-This indicates that the \textit{AgentPS} method can be widely adopted for MLLM-based visual-language data classification tasks.
+\textbf{Table~\ref{tab:overall_performance}} shows that introducing the \textit{IPS} mechanism improves performance across all three datasets evaluated in our experiments consistently.
+This indicates that the \textit{IPS} method can be widely adopted for MLLM-based visual-language data classification tasks.

-In the UCC task, \textit{AgentPS} significantly improves offline recall over both the vanilla setting and the internal baseline SigLIP~\cite{zhai2023sigmoid} across various precision thresholds.
-These results highlight the effectiveness of \textit{AgentPS} in enhancing model reasoning by aligning it with human-defined logic, leading to stronger performance regardless of model size.
+In the UCC task, \textit{IPS} significantly improves offline recall over both the vanilla setting and the internal baseline SigLIP~\cite{zhai2023sigmoid} across various precision thresholds.
+These results highlight the effectiveness of \textit{IPS} in enhancing model reasoning by aligning it with human-defined logic, leading to stronger performance across different model scales.

-The ANSA dataset is the largest in-house dataset, with a continuously updated test set to adapt to emerging trends.
-Despite the challenges posed by ANSA, the \textit{AgentPS} model demonstrates substantial improvements over the X-VLM based online model, outperforming all other in-house models and achieving the highest ranking on the internal leaderboard.
+The ANSA dataset is the largest and most challenging in-house dataset, featuring a continuously updated test set that adapts to emerging trends.
+Despite the challenges posed by ANSA, the \textit{IPS} model demonstrates substantial improvements over the X-VLM-based online model, outperforming all other in-house models and achieving the highest ranking on the internal leaderboard.

-On the HSD dataset from MM-Soc~\cite{jin2024mmsocbenchmarkingmultimodallarge}, \textit{AgentPS} again outperforms vanilla models in both F1 and precision-recall.
-Case studies highlight its strong and highly interpretable sub-task predictions.
+On the HSD dataset from MM-Soc~\cite{jin2024mmsocbenchmarkingmultimodallarge}, \textit{IPS} again outperforms vanilla models in both F1 and precision-recall.
+Case studies further illustrate the interpretability and robustness of its sub-task predictions.
 See Appendix~\ref{case_study} for details.